dhconnelly/rtreego/README.md

 Bounding-box and k-nearest-neighbors queries are supported.

-Bounding-box queries require a search `*Rect` argument and come in two flavors: containment search and intersection search.
-The former returns all objects that fall strictly inside the search rectangle, while the latter returns all objects that touch the search rectangle.
+Bounding-box queries require a search `*Rect`.
+It returns all objects that touch the search rectangle.

 	bb, _ := rtreego.NewRect(rtreego.Point{1.7, -3.4}, []float64{3.2, 1.9})

 	// Get a slice of the objects in rt that intersect bb: results := rt.SearchIntersect(bb)

-	// Get a slice of the objects in rt that are contained inside bb: results = rt.SearchContained(bb)

 ### Filters